assignUser/maud/README.md

 ```
 -- FOO-related options:
 --
--- FOO_ENABLED = OFF [constrained by FOO]
+-- FOO_EMULATED = OFF [constrained by FOO_LEVEL]
 --      Emulate FOO functionality rather than requesting a real FOO endpoint.
--- FOO: ENUM(LOW MED HI) = HI [user configured]
+-- FOO_LEVEL: ENUM(LOW MED HI) = HI [user configured]
 --      What level of FOO API should be requested.
 ```

 Each call to `resolve_option()` also saves a cmake configure preset to